 - 102: The number of times the U.S. government has increased the debt limit since World War II.

 Potential Policy Agreements

-We believe there are three likely areas of agreement that could accompany an increase in the debt limit:
+As we first said in January, we believe there are three likely areas of agreement that could accompany an increase in the debt limit:

 1. Repeal of Unspent COVID Funding: The House-passed debt limit bill rescinds $56 billion in unspent, unobligated COVID funding.
 According to the Congressional Budget Office (CBO), most of the reductions would come from the Public Health and Social Service Emergency Fund and from infrastructure, rental assistance, community development, and disaster relief programs.
 Notably, the bill did not rescind funds, totaling approximately $316 billion, that are subject to legally binding obligations.
 Savings: $56 billion in budget authority.

 2. Discretionary Spending Caps: Currently there are no legal caps on federal discretionary spending (the approximately $1.8 trillion appropriated by Congress on an annual basis to operate federal agencies).
 In the absence of caps, CBO assumes that spending grows with inflation.
 The House-passed bill proposed to reduce discretionary spending by 8% next year and then increase spending by approximately 1% a year.
 This produced $3.6 trillion in budget authority savings over ten years.
 Congress and the administration could settle on any number of spending paths that could produce quite substantial savings.
 Click here to see illustrative examples.

 Even if the caps were only in effect for a year or two, they would produce savings over the ten-year period as a result of resetting the baseline at a lower level of spending.